East Side Gallery: Future of the East Side Gallery

-As of 1 November 2018, the State of Berlin will be responsible for the "Park an der Spree" and "East Side Park" plots with the elements of the former Berlin Wall known as the "East Side Gallery" from the property of the State of Berlin in the Transfer of ownership to the Berlin Wall Foundation.
+As of 1 November 2018, the State of Berlin has been responsible for the Park an der Spree and East Side Park plots with the elements of the former Berlin Wall known as the East Side Gallery from the property of the State of Berlin in the transfer of ownership to the Berlin Wall Foundation.
 Parliament approved a proposal from the Senator for Culture and Europe that had passed the main committee.
 The Berlin Wall Foundation received the mandate for the structural maintenance of the East Side Gallery monument, the maintenance of the associated public green space and the mediation of the historical site of remembrance.

 In the future, visitors to the East Side Gallery should receive more information and historical classification.
 For this purpose, the foundation has launched an extensive management program.
-The aim of all new mediation offers is to illustrate the unique dual character of the historical place: On the one hand, as an artistic testimony and symbol of joy over the peaceful overcoming of the German division; as a testimony to the GDR border regime on the other hand.
+The aim of all new mediation offers is to illustrate the unique dual character of the historical place: on the one hand, as an artistic testimony and symbol of joy over the peaceful overcoming of the German division, and on the other hand, as a testimony to the German Democratic Republic border regime.
 Both narratives need to be related in a common narrative.